wokwi/wokwi-docs/docs/guides/diagram-editor.md

 Rotate a part by clicking on it (to select it) and then pressing "R".
 The part will rotate 90 degrees clockwise.
 If you need to rotate a part by a different amount (e.g. 45 degrees), you can achieve that by [editing diagram.json](../diagram-format#parts).

+### Duplicating a part

+Create a new copy of a part by clicking on it (to select it) and the pressing "D".
+You can press "D" several times to create multiple copies of the part.

 ### Deleting a part

 Delete a part by clicking on it (to select it) and then pressing the Delete button.